North Australian Satellite Validation Facility

 Air temperature and humidity are measured with an SHT31 from Sensirion.
 Rainfall is captured with a RIMCO RIM-7499-020.

-temperature and humidity sensor rain gauge
+temperature and humidity sensor

 Soil